Effects of Onset of Phase Transition on Binary Neutron Star Mergers: Gravitational Waveform Extraction

-The initial configuration data for our simulations are generated using the \texttt{Bin Star} code from the \textsc{Lorene} library~\cite{lorene1,lorene2} developed at the Observatoire de Paris-Meudon, which is an open-access code.
-The \textsc{Lorene} uses multi-domain spectral methods to solve the partial differential equations.
-These data are obtained using the assumptions of quasi-circular equilibrium in the coalescence state and conformally flat metric to solve the conformal thin-sandwich equations~\cite{lorene3}.

-In particular, the grid and iteration parameters for our initial configurations were set identical to the version available at the \textsc{Subversion} repository server of the Gravitational Physics Group at the Parma University~\cite{parma1,parma2}, which is open-access as well.
-In all of the simulations, we have set the initial physical separation between the stars to be $40~\mathrm{km}$ with irrotationality of the fluid flow, which is defined as employing vanishing vorticity.
-The exported data by \textsc{Lorene} is read by the module-{\ttfamily Meudon\_Bin\_NS}~\cite{lorene2} and load on the \textsc{Cactus}-based grid in the \textsc{Einstein Toolkit} to setup the initial data for further evolution.

-\subsection{Gravitational Waveform Extraction}
+\section{Gravitational Waveform Extraction}

-Here we describe the method to extract gravitational waveforms from our simulations in detail.
-First, we extract the Weyl scalar (particularly $\Psi_4$) from the simulations using the Newman-Penrose formalism~\cite{np}.
+We extract the Weyl scalar (particularly $\Psi_4$) from the simulations using the Newman-Penrose formalism~\citep{np}.
 Weyl scalars are the projections of the Weyl curvature tensor ($C_{\alpha\beta\mu\nu}$) onto the components of an orthonormal null tetrad ($l^\mu,n^\mu,m^\mu,\bar{m}^\mu$),

 where Weyl tensor can be given as,

 where square braces are the antisymmetric part.
 This null tetrad is constructed from an orthonormal regular tetrad on each hypersurface based on the spherical coordinate system (bar indicates the complex conjugate).
 In 3+1 decomposition, by defining a polar orthogonal basis for 3D spatial hypersurface $\left(e^{a}_{\hat{r}},~e^{a}_{\hat{\theta}},~e^{a}_{\hat{\phi}}\right)$ and a normal time-like vector on the hypersurface $e^{a}_{\hat{t}}$, null tetrad can be constructed as,